NiGhTTraX/ts-monorepo/README.md

 ## Setup

 This repo uses [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://lerna.js.org/).
-I recommend `yarn` for monorepos due to its easier setup, but everything here works with `npm` and `lerna bootstrap` as well.
+I recommend `yarn` for monorepos due to its easier setup, but everything here works with `npm` and `lerna bootstrap` as well and you can check that out in the [`npm` branch](https://github.com/NiGhTTraX/ts-monorepo/tree/npm).

 ```
 yarn install